casprwang/blog/content/blog/2017-07-22-assigning-primitives-of-an-object.md

 ---
-title: Assigning primitives of an object
+title: Assigning primitives to an object
 date: '2017-07-22T14:20:28-04:00'
 tags:
   - object
   - javascript
 ---

+This is so hacky, but hey, it’s Javascript.

 ```js
 let v = 'st'